JasonLeisure/games/MineSweep/minesweep.md

 ## Created by:

 - Jason Leisure
-- Languages Used: HTML, CSS, JavaScript, Canvas
+- Languages and Tools Used: HTML, CSS, JavaScript, Canvas
 - Background Music: "clock.mp3" by StudioKolomna on Pixabay used freely